 The TaoTronics TT-AP001 intrigued me, as it is truly a beautiful piece of technology.
 This trend of circular, smooth-looking air purifiers has been growing for a reason!
 This purifier is quite small, and it’s meant for rooms that are up to 161 square feet large, but it can be used in rooms of smaller size.
 The TT-AP001 uses three-stage filtration, and I was very pleased to see that this device also has four fan speeds.

-Although I was very excited to look into this product, I soon found out that there are not many innovations included within its performances.
+Although I was very excited to look into this product, I soon found out that there are not many innovations included within its performance.
 I have tested the noise and the speed, I’ve calculated the yearly cost, and to be honest, I was quite surprised with the result.
 Stay tuned for the details!

 - The TaoTronics TT-AP001 is a small, very affordable air purifier.
 Great value for money.